aldrinzigmundv/librum/README.md

 * Free and open-source, no tracking or whatsover
 * A random Bible verse as soon as you launch the app
 * Verses organized into different categories so you can easily find what you're looking for
-* Easy tap to copy so you can easily share Bible verses to social media
+* Easy tap-to-copy so you can easily share Bible verses to social media